-Until 1 August 2020, "clinically extremely vulnerable" should not return to work in chambers but should continue to stay at home and be "shielded".
+"Clinically extremely vulnerable" should not currently return to work in chambers but should continue to stay at home and be "shielded".

 Chambers should particularly note the guidance on other "clinically vulnerable" workers.
 If any such person is not able to work from home, chambers will want to assess very carefully and discuss with the person the options for the "safest available on-site roles", if, indeed, any can be identified.
 Particular attention should also be paid to staff who live with clinically extremely vulnerable individuals.